neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The client may send multiple requests eagerly without first waiting for responses.

+### Transaction

+A [transaction](https://en.wikipedia.org/wiki/Database_transaction) is the concept of [atomic](#https://en.wikipedia.org/wiki/Atomicity_(database_systems)) units of work.

+An **Auto-commit Transaction** is a basic but limited form of transaction.

+The concept of **Auto-commit Transaction** is when the server is in the `READY` state and the transaction is opened with the request message `RUN` and the response of a summary message `SUCCESS`.
+The **Auto-commit Transaction** is successfully closed with the summary message `SUCCESS` and not containing the field `has_more::true` for the request message `PULL` or `DISCARD`.
+Thus the **Auto-commit Transaction** can only contain one `RUN` request message.

+An **Explicit Transaction** is a more generic transaction that can contain several `RUN` request messages.
+The concept of **Explicit Transaction** is when the server is in the `READY` state and the transaction is opened with the request message `BEGIN` and the response of a summary message `SUCCESS`.
+The **Explicit Transaction** is successfully closed with the request message `COMMIT` and the response of a summary message `SUCCESS`.

+TODO: If there still are detail messages `RECORD` to be streamed they will be discarded by the server on a successfull `COMMIT` request message???

+The **Explicit Transaction** can be gracefully discarded and set to the initial server state of `READY` with the request message `ROLLBACK`.

 ## Messages - Version 4.0

 * **Request Message**, the client sends a message.